unmtransinfo/PULSNAR/README.md

 ## How to install the PULSNAR package
 Steps to install PULSNAR:

-- Create a Python3 virtual enviroment by running the following command on the terminal:
+- Create a Python3 virtual environment by running the following command on the terminal:

 ```
 python3 -m venv pulsnar_env